hpc/pavilion2/docs/tests/build.rst

 on\_nodes
 ^^^^^^^^^

-If true (default), build the test on an allocation right before the test is run.
+If true (default is false), build the test on an allocation right before the test is run.
 Otherwise, build before kicking of the test on the kickoff host.
 It's assumed that the kickoff host has an environment (and module system) comparable to a node.